Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 6. Expeditionary Art Project: Combine art and expeditionary learning by organising a project that explores various artistic mediums in diverse locations.
 Students can create artwork inspired by landscapes, architecture, or cultural symbols.
 This project can culminate in an exhibition or public showcase.

-7. Virtual Expedition Exchange: Create a virtual expeditionary project where students can exchange their experiences and knowledge through virtual platforms.
+7. Virtual Expedition Exchange: Create a virtual expeditionary project where students can exchange their activities and knowledge through virtual platforms.
 Students can share their learnings, challenges, and insights gained from exploring diverse locations.
 This project fosters collaboration, global connections, and the exchange of ideas.